marcostaimusic/chat-react-tutorial/README.md

 `JWTPRIVATEKEY = anyrandomtext`<br>
 `CLUSTER = Local`<br>

 The mongoDB databasae will be created with the name of "test".
-If you wish to change the name, add it the `LOCAL_MONGOURI`.
+If you wish to change the name, add it at the end of the `LOCAL_MONGOURI`.

-Check that the REACT_APP_API_URL and the PORT have the same port number.
+Check that the REACT_APP_API_URL and the PORT in the backend .env have the same port number.

 The chat can register new users, both with choosen email and password, and authenticate with Google.